Outdoor Tree Lighting: How to Add Sparkle and Drama to Your Trees

 Uplighting is one of the best ways to improve your nighttime landscaping.
 It's simple yet effective and perfect if you have a tall tree.

 This method involves mounting a light fixture on the ground so that it lights up your tree from the ground up creating visual interest and depth.
 Depending on the effect you're looking to create, you can direct the light on the trunk or the canopy.
-Due to the complexity of the lights typically used for this method, uplights require professional installation in most cases.
+Due to the complexity of the lights typically used for this method, uplights require professional installation from a landscape lighting contractor in most cases.

 Downlighting on Trees to Light The Rest of the Outdoor Space